SesameSesame

 API Keys

 Traditional pay-per-token billing.
-Enter your API key in Settings → API Keys.
+Enter your API key in Settings → Agent Credentials → select the agent → API Key tab.

 Pros: